twl8n/content-mgr-clj/README.md

 - 2021-02-07 Improve the default export directory config, maybe with a ~/.cmgr or ~/.app_config

-x 2021-02-08 Var template is unused.
-Remove template as a var from all code, and set page.template to null.

 - 2021-02-08 Var owner and field page.owner is unused.
 Clean up.

 - 2021-02-08 HTML param ginfo unused.
 Clean up.

+fixed 2021-02-11 menu_gen breaks if there is only a single menu item

+fixed 2021-02-08 Var template is unused.
+Remove template as a var from all code, and set page.template to null.

+fixed 2021-02-11 page_search "make site" works. item_search "make page" fails to create the top menu, and may not generate index.html.

+fixed cmgr.state/table doesn't need to be an atom.
+That is a left-over from reading the state table from a file.
+  Change it to a normal var.